esimov/pigo/README.md

     pigo "github.com/esimov/pigo/core"
 )
 ```
-If you don't do this you will get a "Image: Unkown format" error

 ## Usage
 A command line utility is bundled into the library to detect faces in static images.